KevinTheC/CybersecurityHomeLab/CrossSiteRequestForgery.md

 ![Malicious code on evil website](resources/experiment_3/img3b.png)

 However, this code failed.
 I got an error from CORS (Cross-Origin Resource Sharing) being not enabled.
 This is because Same Origin Policy is enabled.
 However, when asking ChatGPT about the errors I got from the failed attack, it mentioned that SOP only protects against **Javascript** forged POST requests.
 It even showed me a better vector of attack through auto submitting forms.
-ChatGPT is supposed to not give suggestions on attacks but I was not going to complain.
+ChatGPT isn't supposed to give suggestions on attacks, so that was interesting.

 ![Error: CORS is not enabled](resources/experiment_3/img3c.png)